The Rising Entropy of English in the Attention Economy

 Language evolution has been shown to follow a number of principles governed by human psychology.
 These principles have, for example, included features of biological and cultural evolution \cite{smith2008cultural, christiansen2008language}, learning \cite{hills2015recent, christiansen2008language, Lupyan2010Jan}, cooling by expansion \cite{petersen2012languages}, word formation and distribution \cite{i2003least}, and the decay of morphological complexity \cite{Lupyan2010Jan, Lieberman2007Oct}.
 Our results extend the psychological consequences on language evolution to word entropy in response to information abundance.

-We use animal foraging theory to understand how competition influences information evolution.
-Our model describes observed empirical changes in word entropy of English both within and between media categories in response to increasing information abundance.
-Our analysis of historical data shows that information markets respond predictably to this increased competition.
-Furthermore, our model offers a simple explanation in terms of humans as information rate maximisers responding to rising information abundance.
-We welcome alternative explanations for the observed changes and hope to start a debate in this regard.
-Notably, prevailing sociolinguistic models \cite{Lupyan2010Jan} and empirical results of grammatical simplification \cite{Michel2011Jan, Lieberman2007Oct} would seemingly predict a decrease in word entropy of English --- the opposite of what we find (see Supplementary Information).
+Considering people as information foragers, our model describes observed empirical changes in word entropy of English over time and both within and between media categories in response to increasing information abundance.
+Empirical findings support the idea that people's attention is attracted to high entropy and high complexity information \cite{itti2009bayesian, radach2003eye}.
+Our analysis of historical data shows the entropy of information markets respond predictably to increased competition.
+The attention economy model offers a simple explanation: humans are, within limits, information rate maximisers responding to rising information abundance and media producers adapt their content to compete for more limited attention.

-We make a key assumption that people's attention is captured and maintained by high word entropy text.
-There are empirical findings that support the idea of people's attention being attracted to high entropy information, such as eye tracking experiments that find participant's visual attention is attracted by information with a high Kullback-Leiber divergence \cite{itti2009bayesian} and high complexity \cite{radach2003eye}.

-Essentially we assume that people are, on average, attracted to novelty and bored by repetition.